Monday, June 30, 2025

 Simon Daniel an Antebellum Tennessee Bad Boy on the Family Tree by CD Burr

-According to grandchildren who never met him, Simon Daniel of Stewart County, Tennessee, was a tough, gun-toting slave owner with a silver plate attached to his skull (cranioplasty).
-His descendants spoke glowingly of him through the captivating genre of embellished storytelling.
-Without proof, many claimed he owned a manor with hundreds of acres--he was a "typical" Southern gentleman who may have owned up to 24 enslaved adults and children.
-A chilling aspect of our Daniel heritage that most descendants despise.
+Simon Daniel of Stewart County, Tennessee, was a tough, gun-toting slave owner with a silver plate attached to his skull (cranioplasty).
+His descendants spoke glowingly of him as a "typical" Southern gentleman who owned up to 24 enslaved humans--a chilling reminder of my maternal ancestors' participation in a horrific institution.

-Some descendants believe Simon died from brain fever stemming from an infection near the silver plate; others think he was ambushed by the nightriders.
+Some descendants believe Simon died from brain fever stemming from an infection near the silver plate; others think he was ambushed by the nightriders and beaten so severely he never healed from his wounds.

-I began researching Stewart County court documents, including the 1861 transcribed witness testimonies to a courtroom murder involving two men likely related to Simon and me.
+For over five years, I researched Stewart County court documents, including the 1861 transcribed witness testimonies to a courtroom murder involving two men likely related to Simon and me.
 As I investigated, a true crime narrative emerged, ultimately changing my perspective of myself, my ancestors, and Southern storytellers.

-Simon's and other "Bad Boy" stories can be found in my upcoming book: Bad Boys on the Family Tree and the 1861 Courthouse Murder in Dover, Tennessee.
+Simon's and other "Bad Boy" stories are in my upcoming book, Bad Boys on the Family Tree and the 1861 Courthouse Murder in Dover, Tennessee.
 For a preview of the book, see the sidebar on this blog: Book --Bad Boys on the Family Tree & the 1861 Courtroom Murder in Dover, Tennessee.

 Most stories mentioned above come from Simon's grandchildren, including Frankie (Daniel) Sellas's manuscript: The Home Folks: 200 Years In The Cumberland Settlement (also known as Appendix D).